fly-apps/cron-manager/README.md

 ### Enhanced Logs and Monitoring

 Operating separate machines for each job greatly simplifies monitoring and auditing.
-This setup allows for straightforward tracking of the outcomes and logs of individual jobs, facilitating easier debugging, performance analysis, and compliance verification.
+This setup allows for straightforward tracking of the outcomes and logs of individual jobs, facilitating easier debugging and performance analysis.

 ## Getting started